ARTBA is investing TMAW resources to help:

-Through TMAW contributions, ARTBA provides leadership and financial support for Washington, D.C.-based coalitions and organizations that back our overall legislative (investment in highways, bridges, public transit, waterways and airports) and regulatory agenda in the Nation’s Capital.
-These include the 31-member Transportation Construction Coalition (TCC), which ARTBA co-chairs, the U.S. Chamber of Commerce-led “Alliance for Transportation Mobility” (ATM), the Waters Advocacy Coalition, the Construction Industry Safety Coalition and The Road Information Program (TRIP).
-ARTBA’s financial support helps make possible coalition advocacy advertising campaigns, research projects, and special events.
+Through TMAW contributions, ARTBA provides leadership and financial support for coalitions and organizations that back our surface transportation investment and regulatory agenda in the Nation’s Capital.
+These include the 31-member Transportation Construction Coalition (TCC), which ARTBA co-chairs, the U.S. Chamber of Commerce-led Alliance for Transportation Mobility (ATM), the Waters Advocacy Coalition, the Construction Industry Safety Coalition and The Road Information Program (TRIP).
+ARTBA’s support helps make possible coalition advocacy advertising campaigns, research projects, and special events.

 TMAW contributions also make possible ARTBA’s participation in federal litigation to protect its members’ market and business interests.
 One of our cases, heard in 2017 before the U.S. Supreme Court, is challenging the EPA’s decision to expand the definition of the “waters of the U.S.” under federal law to incorporate ditches abutting road projects.
 ARTBA also recently won a legal challenge that allowed Maryland’s Purple Line light rail project to move forward, which has major national implications for the future use of public-private partnerships in the transportation market.

 ARTBA bolsters its direct and grassroots lobbying efforts by providing its members with the third party-provided “Phone2Action” grassroots action platform and “Transportation Construction Advocate™” app, as well as digital and social media messaging generated by staff partially supported through TMAW.
 These activities target members of Congress and other policymakers about pending transportation policy issues.